3 Artists On How Creativity Defines Them

 Advertisement

 Her big focus for 2020 is her online shop, which she’s just relaunched.
-It’s a passion project, and she’s been using VSCO to edit the photos using herself and her friends as models.
-"I did it all myself and I didn’t ask for anyone’s opinion this time, I just said 'I want it all to be pink' and I went for it."
+It’s a passion project, and she’s been featuring herself and her friends as models and using VSCO to edit the photos.
+"I did it all myself and didn’t ask for anyone’s opinion this time.
+I just said 'I want it all to be pink' and I went for it."

 Yuki Sazu, Artist, London